MariAstra563/roblox-doors-hack-pack/README.md

 This code should work with any Roblox Script Injector.
 There may be bugs, as it is still in development.
-Updated: Monday, February 27, 2023.
+Updated: Tuesday, February 28, 2023.

 Features:
 - rush distance, presence detector and location detector